mm6/InternetOfThingsCourse/projects/project1/Project1_No_Photon2.md

 app.get('/ViewLastHeartBeat', (req, res) => {
   console.log('Browser visit for last heartbeat');
   // respond to browser
-  res.send('Last time Argon simulation visited via Node-RED ' + lastVisit);
+  res.send('Last time Photon 2 simulation visited via Node-RED ' + lastVisit);
 })

 // This function is called with an HTTP POST by Node-RED.